JetBrains CodeCanvas 2024.2 Help

 A dev environment template is a set of settings that define how a dev environment should be created.
 For example, it can specify the base image (toolchains, runtimes, etc.), the resources allocated to the dev environment, Git repositories and branches to clone, and other settings.
 When a user creates a new dev environment, they're asked to select a template.

-1. In CodeCanvas, on the sidebar menu, select Namespaces, then the namespace you need.
+1. Select Namespaces on the header navigation, then in the sidebar menu, select the namespace you need.

-2. On the namespace sidebar menu, select Templates and click New template.
+2. In the namespace sidebar menu, select Templates and click New template.

 New template

-3. Provide the template Name and General Settings:
+3. Provide the template Name and Basic settings:

-• Repository – the Git repository to clone into user dev environments.
-Here, you can select one of the repositories you've connected in the previous step or add a new repository connection.
+• Repositories – the Git repositories to clone into user dev environments.
+Here, you can select repositories you've connected in the previous step or add a new repository connection.

 • Instance type – defines the resources allocated to user dev environments.
 The list of available instance types is configured by the system administrator.
 Learn more